hudongsheng-debug/Spectral-Noise-Exclusion/README.md

 - **Overlay visualization**: noise regions highlighted on the original spectral image
 - **Coordinate outputs**: exported pixel coordinates of detected noise regions (CSV format)

+For deployment on Apple platforms, the YOLO model can be converted to **Apple Core ML** format for integration into Xcode-based applications.

 Example results are provided to illustrate the segmentation performance, including predicted masks and overlay visualizations.

-**Note:** The model and outputs provided here represent a **partial demonstration**.
-The full training pipeline and complete datasets are not included in this repository.
+**Note:** The model provided here represents a **partial pretrained version** for demonstration.
+The full training configuration, complete datasets, and fully trained model weights are not included in this repository. ban
 #### Example Segmentation Results

 The figure shows representative segmentation results of noise regions predicted by the YOLO model.